IRRI in Burundi

 Improved rice varieties

 IRRI is developing high-yielding varieties suited to Burundi’s ecology and with better resistance to pests and diseases and tolerance to certain abiotic stresses while maintaining the high-quality grain preferred by consumers.
-Since 2011, IRRI was able to release five varieties in Burundi.
-Around 77 differential lines for blast have been tested in high elevation marshlands.
+Since 2011, IRRI has been able to release eight varieties in Burundi and 6 other elite lines are currently in the pipeline for release.

 Since 1962, IRRI has stored in trust 52 traditional and improved varieties from Burundi.
 This serves as a rich genetic source for rice breeders in order to develop new varieties with traits that are suited to Burundi’s ecology and the preferences of farmers and consumers.